Want to stop smoking? There's only one rule.

 Like that first sip triggering the alcoholic's full relapse, nicotine addicts only have one rule, just one puff of nicotine when trying to quit and your brain will soon be begging for more.
 In fact, just one puff and within ten seconds up to 50% of our brain's nicotinic receptors will become occupied by nicotine molecules.
 We may think we've gotten away with a puff but it won't be long before our brain is urging us to smoke more.

-When quitting, our blood becomes 100% nicotine free within 72 hours and withdrawal peaks in intensity.
+When quitting, our blood becomes 100% nicotine-free within 72 hours, and withdrawal peaks in intensity.
 It's then that surgery is complete and true healing begins.
-Although no crave episode will last longer than 3 minutes, time distortion can make the minutes feel like hours so be sure and look at a clock.
+Although no crave episode will last longer than the time it took us to smoke a cigarette (3-5 minutes), cessation time distortion can make the minutes feel like hours so be sure and look at a clock.
 Be sure not to skip meals for at least the first 3 days and if possible drink extra natural fruit juice as it will help eliminate nicotine from your system quicker.

 But most important of all, repeat to yourself: